 - Section 1.
-Title 23 of NRS is hereby amended by adding thereto a new chapter to consist of the provisions set forth as sections 2 to 40, inclusive, of this act. - Sec.
-2. As used in this chapter, unless the context otherwise requires, the words and terms defined in sections 3 to 15, inclusive, of this act have the meanings ascribed to them in those sections. - Sec.
+Title 23 of NRS is hereby amended by adding thereto a new chapter to consist of the provisions set forth as sections 2 to $\frac{42}{2}$ 42.6 inclusive, of this act. - Sec.
+2. As used in this chapter, unless the context otherwise requires, the words and terms defined in sections 3 to 16, inclusive, of this act have the meanings ascribed to them in those sections. - Sec.
 3. "Arbitration" means a process of dispute resolution where the parties involved in an impasse or grievance dispute submit their dispute to a third party for a final and binding decision. - Sec.
-4. "Board" means the Public Employment Relations Board created pursuant to NRS 288.080. - Sec.
+4. (Deleted by amendment.) - Sec.
+4.5.
+"Commission" means the Personnel Commission created by NRS 284.030. - Sec.
 5. "Confidential employee" means an employee who provides administrative support to an employee who assists in the formulation, determination and effectuation of personnel policies or managerial policies concerning discussions of workplace relations or supplemental discussions of workplace relations. - Sec.
 6. "Discussions of workplace relations" means a method to determine the terms and conditions of employment for all employees within a workplace relations unit through negotiation, mediation or arbitration between the Executive Department and the exclusive representative of the workplace relations unit pursuant to this chapter. - Sec.
 7. 1.
-"Employee" means a person who: - (a) Is employed in the classified service of the State pursuant to chapter 284 of NRS, including, without limitation, persons employed in the classified service by the Nevada System of Higher Education; or

-- (b) Is employed by the Public Employees' Retirement System and who is required to be paid in accordance with the pay plan for the classified service of the State. - 2.
-The term does not include:
+"Employee" means a person who: (a) Is employed in the classified service of the State pursuant to chapter 284 of NRS, including, without limitation, persons employed in the classified service by the Nevada System of Higher Education; or - (b) Is employed by the Public Employees' Retirement System and who is required to be paid in accordance with the pay plan for the classified service of the State. - 2.
+The term does not include: - (a) A managerial employee whose primary function, as determined by the Commission, is to administer and control the business of any agency, board, bureau, commission, department, division, elected officer or any other unit of the Executive Department and who is vested with discretion and independent judgment with regard to the general conduct and control of that agency, board, bureau, commission, department, division, elected officer or unit; - (b) An elected official and any person appointed to fill a vacancy in an elected office; - (c) A confidential employee;